Thursday (album)

 Thursday is the second mixtape by the Canadian singer-songwriter the Weeknd.
 It was released on August 18, 2011, by XO.
 Like his debut mixtape House of Balloons (2011), the Weeknd collaborated with producers and songwriters Doc McKinney and Illangelo; the duo produced Thursday in its entirety, and it contains fewer samples than its predecessor.
 Recorded in Toronto, the mixtape features a guest appearance from the Canadian rapper Drake.

 Thursday has an unconventional and diverse musical style, drawing on downtempo, dubstep, dream pop, hip hop, rock, and reggae music.
 It contains similar themes to his previous works, exploring the Weeknd's drug use, libertinism, and experiences with love and newfound fame.
 He titled the mixtape as a reference to a contentious open relationship he had with a former lover.

 The project was preceded by two promotional singles, "Rolling Stone" and "The Birds, Pt.
 1".
 Thursday received critical acclaim, critics drawing comparisons to House of Balloons.
 It was later commercially released as part of his 2012 compilation album Trilogy, with "The Zone" being released as a single.
-On its tenth anniversary, the original mixes were released alongside a limited edition line of merchandise designed by artist Mr. Yanen.
+On its tenth anniversary, the original mixes were released alongside a limited edition line of merchandise designed by artist Mr.

+Background and development

+In December 2010, the Weeknd met Canadian producer Illangelo for the first time in a recording studio, where Illangelo was conducting sessions from the morning to the night.
+In their first session, they produced multiple songs, some ending up on the Weeknd's debut mixtape, House of Balloons (2011), and an early version of "Gone", the seventh track from Thursday.
+The fourth track, "The Zone" was conceptualized as Illangelo began playing a track, which the Weeknd soon began singing over.
+As Thursday's production continued, the Weeknd decided that Canadian rapper Drake would be the only feature on the mixtape.
+Drake came to the studio and recorded his verse for the song soon after.